KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 > [!TIP]
 > If an AIO List is causing issues, try using one of the Lite Lists
->> If a Lite List causes issues, request a [custom blocklist](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/issues/new/choose)
+>> If a Lite List causes issues, consider requesting a [custom blocklist](https://github.com/KnightmareVIIVIIXC/AIO-Firebog-Blocklists/issues/new/choose) tailored to your needs

 | Blue/Green Lite Lists | ⬜ | AdBlock | Hosts | Domain | DNSMasq | Description |
 |---:|:---:|:---:|:---:|:---:|:---:|:---|